|Full text name||VM-2000 large caliber sniper / anti-materiel rifle (Russia)|

 |Magazine capacity, rounds||5|

 The VM-2000 large caliber sniper / anti-materiel rifle is a manually operated, rotary bolt action weapon with bullpup layout.
-To facilitate faster and more comfortable bolt cycling, its handle is placed far forward of the barrel breech, and the bold itself is relatively short.
-Rifle is fed from detachable box magazines.
-It is equipped with iron sights on folding bases, and has a mounting point for day or night optics as primary sighting device.
+To facilitate faster and more comfortable bolt cycling, the bolt handle is placed quite far forward of the barrel breech, and the bolt itself is relatively short.

 The rifle is fed from detachable box magazines.
 It is equipped with iron sights on folding bases, and has a mounting point for day or night optics as the primary sighting device.